armada-ths/old.armada.nu/content/exhibitor_info.md

 * The company goods will be picked up from campus and returned via Armada Transport.

-_Note: This is a preliminary schedule and some changes may occur_
+_Note: This is a preliminary schedule and some changes may occur._

 ## Transport